 It now incorporates and strengthens the Disability Discrimination Act 2005 (DDA) which came into effect on the 4th of December 2006.
 The Act introduced a general duty on public bodies to promote disability equality.

 - Promote equality of opportunity between disabled people and other people.

 - Eliminate harassment of disabled people.

 - Take steps to meet the needs of disabled people even if this requires more favourable treatment.

 - Encourage participation by disabled people in public.

 - Encourage participation of disabled people in public life.

 The DDA 2005 also makes other provision regarding the definition of disability, access to private members clubs, and clarification of other associated matters.
 It includes the provision for access to Transport and Buildings where public access is required.

 Mark Gray Associates can provide you with a comprehensive audit of your environment to help you become compliant.

-And to address the issue of reasonable Adjustment to your services for a number of disabled services users or for specialist groups such as those with:
+We can help you to address the issue of Reasonable Adjustment to your services for a number of disabled services users or for specialist groups such as those with: